TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Permissions.rst

 System extension "filemetadata" adds a "fe_groups" field to the "sys\_file\_metadata" table.
 This makes it possible to attach frontend permissions to files.
-However these permissions are not enforced in any way by the TYPO3 CMS Core.
+However these permissions are not enforced in any way by the `TYPO3 CMS Core`:pn:.
 It is up to extension developers to create tools which make use of these permissions.

 As an example, you may want to take a look at extension